stantona/stantona.github.com/source/_posts/2012-12-12-a-tale-of-two-object-models-javascript-and-ruby.markdown

 creation in the next part that we see that JS objects can also be created via constructor functions.
 This opens up the concept of *prototypal inheritance*, which is javascript's inheritance mechanism.
 This is where the JS object model starts to get a little more complicated.

-Answering what is a Ruby object was slightly more difficult because it required introductions to related concepts like classes, or even modules.
+Answering what is a Ruby object was slightly more difficult because it required introductions to related concepts like classes.
 A Ruby object is explicitly tied to the class that created it.
 It's behaviour, specified by methods, are defined by it's class.
 The concept of classes and modules gain more importance when we talk about object creation and inheritance.

 ### Further Resources